reubenjh/body-slam/README.md

 ## What is this app?

-This app takes some source data about what moves Snorlax can learn and displays it in a table.
+Imagine this is a real app.
+It takes some source data about what moves Snorlax can learn and displays it in a table.
 The data is stored in a JSON file.
-There will never be more than say 10 or 15 moves that Snorlax can learn, so the table won't need pagination, sorting etc. The app is intended to be used by Snorlax trainers to help them decide which moves to teach their Snorlax.
-Expect a couple hundred users at most, and very limited development in the future beyond the tasks described below other than filling out all the possible moves.
+There will never be more than say 10 or 15 moves that Snorlax can learn, so the table won't ever need pagination, sorting etc.

+The app is intended to be used by Snorlax trainers to help them decide which moves to teach their Snorlax.
+Expect a couple hundred users at most, and very limited development in the future beyond the tasks described below (other than filling out all the possible moves).

-You're welcome to change anything you want about the app, data structure, components, style system, types etc, but you don't need to.
+You're welcome to change anything you want about the app, data structure, components, style system, table, types etc, but you don't need to.
 Please explain if you do so.
 The only thing we ask you don't do is add more moves.

 Plan to spend 1-2 hours on it.
 If you're not done in 2 hours, that's fine, just send us what you have.
 We're not looking for perfection, just a sense of how you work.